charleszipp/abode/docs/onboarding/08-noisy-neighbor-multi-tenancy.md

 - In what cases would you use the silo model or the pool model when working with ADT?
 What are some things that need to be true for one or the other to work?
 - If using a pool model and tenants are allowed to each have their own model definitions, how would you associate certain models with certain tenants?
-- What are some examples of logical partitions that would allow you to use the silo model without compromising data that should be isolated?
+- What are some examples of logical partitions that would allow you to use the pool model without compromising data that should be isolated?